danielTiringer/Dev-Containers/Rails/README.md

 Ruby on rails development Environment.

+### Select the Docker configuration

+Use the *Simple* Dockerfile for regular Rails applications.
+If Webpack is utilized, change the Dockerfile used in `docker-compose.yml` to the *With-Yarn* one by updating the context.

 ### Designate Ruby and Rails version

 Update the `Gemfile` for the desired Rails version.
 The Ruby version can be set in `docker-compose.yml`.

 ### Create new Rails application by running commands within the container